Frequently Asked Questions About Gorilla Trekking & Mountain Gorillas – Gorilla Trekking in Uganda, Rwanda & Congo

 Where can I go for Gorilla Habituation experience?

-Gorilla Habituation Experience is only offered in Bwindi impenetrable National Park, the park with half the number of mountain gorillas in the world.
+Gorilla Habituation Experience is only offered in Bwindi Impenetrable National Park, the park with half the number of mountain gorillas in the world.
 Rwanda and Congo do not have this package even though they have mountain gorillas.
+Apart from Uganda, other countries include Rwanda and Congo only offer ordinary gorilla trekking tours in their parks.

 What is the cost of Gorilla Habituation experience?

 A permit for the Gorilla Habituation Experience costs USD 1500.
-The ordinary gorilla trekking permit in Uganda is at $600, $1500 in Rwanda and $400 in the Democratic Republic of Congo.
+The ordinary gorilla trekking permit in Uganda is at USD 600, USD 1500 in Rwanda and $400 in the Democratic Republic of Congo.

 What is being done to protect mountain gorillas?